-Enforceability of successful budget amendments to the draft consolidated budget
+Enforceability of successful budget amendments to the Draft Budget

-Amendments to one or more of the statutory calculations in the draft consolidated budget passed by a simple majority of those present and voting will amend that budget.
-However, these amendments are not binding on the Mayor as the final draft budget may be different.
-If that is the case the Mayor must present a statement with the final draft budget that shows and explains the changes.
+Amendments to one or more of the statutory calculations in the Draft Budget passed by a simple majority of those present and voting will amend that budget.
+However, these amendments are not binding on the Mayor as the Final Draft Budget may be different.
+If that is the case the Mayor must present a statement with the Final Draft Budget that shows and explains the changes.

-Mayor's failure to present a draft consolidated budget
+Mayor's failure to present a Draft Budget

-The Mayor is required to prepare and present a draft consolidated budget to a public meeting of the Assembly on or before the 1 February (paragraph 3(4), Schedule 6) or such other date as has been substituted by statutory instrument.
-If the Mayor fails to do so then the Assembly must proceed to prepare a draft component budget for each functional body, after consultation with that body, and prepare a draft component budget for the Mayor and for the Assembly, and prepare a draft consolidated budget (paragraph 4, Schedule 6).
-If, at a public meeting of the Assembly, that draft consolidated budget is approved by the Assembly then that draft, as so approved, shall be the Authority's consolidated budget for the financial year to which it relates and the remaining budget approval process under Schedule 6 ends at that point (paragraph 4(2)).
-(In the event that the Assembly-approved budget does not comply with the approved council tax referendum principles for that financial year the Assembly must also prepare and approve substitute (component and consolidated) budgets and council tax requirements which would be subject to a referendum as set out in Section 5 above.)
+The Mayor is required to prepare and present a Draft Budget to a public meeting of the Assembly on or before the 1 February (paragraph 3(4), Schedule 6) or such other date as has been substituted by statutory instrument.
+If the Mayor fails to do so, then the Assembly must proceed to prepare a draft component budget for each functional body, after consultation with that body, and prepare a draft component budget for the Mayor and for the Assembly, and prepare a Draft Budget (paragraph 4, Schedule 6).
+If, at a public meeting of the Assembly, that Draft Budget is approved by the Assembly then that draft, as so approved, shall be the GLA's consolidated budget for the financial year to which it relates and the remaining budget approval process under Schedule 6 ends at that point (paragraph 4(2), Schedule 6).
+(In the event that the Assembly-approved budget does not comply with the approved council tax referendum principles for that financial year, the Assembly must also prepare and approve substitute (component and consolidated) budgets and council tax requirements which would be subject to a referendum as set out in section 5 above).

-Mayor's failure to present a final draft budget
+Mayor's failure to present a Final Draft Budget

-If the Mayor, having presented a draft consolidated budget, fails to present a final draft budget before the end of February, the Assembly must meet and agree by a simple majority of members present and voting the component council tax requirements of each of the constituent bodies, and the resulting consolidated budget and consolidated council tax requirement that budget's financial year are deemed to have been agreed accordingly (Schedule 6, paragraph 7).
-This should not apply as the Mayor proposes presenting the final draft consolidated budget to the Assembly on 23 February 2023.
-(The same requirements apply, as described above, in relation to the preparation and approval of a substitute budget if the Assembly-approved budget does not comply with the approved council tax referendums principles, and the budget would be subject to referendum as set out in Section 5 above.)
+If the Mayor, having presented a Draft Budget, fails to present a Final Draft Budget before the end of February, the Assembly must meet and agree by a simple majority of members present and voting the component council tax requirements of each of the constituent bodies, and the resulting consolidated budget and consolidated council tax requirement that budget's financial year are deemed to have been agreed accordingly (Schedule 6, paragraph 7).
+This should not apply as the Mayor proposes presenting the Final Draft Budget to the Assembly on 22 February 2024.
+(The same requirements apply, as described above, in relation to the preparation and approval of a substitute budget if the Assembly-approved budget does not comply with the approved council tax referendums principles, and the budget would be subject to referendum as set out in section 5 above).

-Assembly failure to approve final draft budget by end of February
+Assembly failure to approve Final Draft Budget by end of February

-Subject to the issue of excessiveness under approved council tax referendum principles, the final draft budget approved by the Assembly (with or without amendment) is the GLA's consolidated budget for the financial year (Schedule 6, paragraph 8(6)).
-If the Assembly fails to approve the budget before the last day of February, the final draft budget presented to the Assembly will be the GLA's consolidated budget for the year (Schedule 6, paragraph 9).
+Subject to the issue of excessiveness under approved council tax referendum principles, the Final Draft Budget approved by the Assembly (with or without amendment) is the GLA's consolidated budget for the financial year (paragraph 8(6), Schedule 6).
+If the Assembly fails to approve the budget before the last day of February, the Final Draft Budget presented to the Assembly will be the GLA's consolidated budget for the year (Schedule 6, paragraph 9).